EDIflyer/linux-notes/docs/server-setup/webhooks_setup.md

     ```
     Once the GitHub pulic key fingerprint is accepted there should be a confirmation message of `Hi username!
 You've successfully authenticated, but GitHub does not provide shell access.`

+    !!! danger "Root vs standard user"
-    We now need to copy these credentials across to the root user as the triggerscript will be accessing via that route.
+    Remember the triggerscript will be run as `root` user, therefore in addition to the above you need to copy these credentials across to the root user otherwise you will get an authentication error from Github when trying to pull down the repository.
     ``` bash
     sudo cp ~/.ssh/config /root/.ssh && \
     sudo cp ~/.ssh/github_sync /root/.ssh